grxy/SolarEclipseToken/README.md

-## What is Solar Eclipse Token?
+## What is a Solar Eclipse Token?
-It's the first-of-its-kind token offering based Sol-ly on a solar event.
+It's the first-of-its-kind token based Sol-ly on a solar event.
 Like the 2017 solar eclipse, this offering is a once-in-a-lifetime chance to invest in something that is as empty and vast as space itself.

 ## What Makes This ICO So Special?